 In short, control of the profession.

 Patients and professionals both lose healthcare freedom in the licensing game.
 The state is the clear winner, with educators a close second.
-The secret of DPC success is leaving insurance billing behind.
+The secret of Direct Primary Care (DPC) success is leaving insurance billing and excess certifications behind.

 Instead of getting sucked in by castles in the air, Michigan residents can form a more realistic mental picture of licensing from farm life.

 From the state’s perspective, unlicensed (free) healthcare practitioners are untamed, dangerous, and probably not quite clean.